rhong5/similarityCheck/README.md

 Lists and sets are essential to this program, but if able, I believe using the Counter() function from collections library would help.
 That would allow me to keep track the number of times the same words have been used.

 ## Thank you
 I would like to express my gratitude for allowing me to attempt this excercise.
-I hope it is of satisfaction!
+It was a fun and I hope it is of satisfaction!

 -Raymond Hong